amguecha/php-retriever/README.txt

 	└── uploads
 	      └── test-image.png

-### 1. INSTALLATION INSTRUCTIONS FOR TESTING LOCALLY.
+### 1. INSTALLATION INSTRUCTIONS FOR TESTING IN LOCALHOST.

 This framework needs at least an Apache server configured with PHP 7.3+ and Mysql.